laboon/ebook/text/98_glossary_of_terms.md

 __Bot network__: A collection of __zombies__ controlled by a master.

-__Boundary value__: A value which is "one the boundary" between equivalence classes.
+__Boundary value__: A value which is "on the boundary" between equivalence classes.
 For example, a system that has two equivalence classes, between 0 and 19, and 20 or higher, would have boundary values at 19 and 20.

 __Bounds checking__: Run-time checking that data is not being written outside of a properly allocated array.